marken1/Github_info/README.md

 # github_info
-*Get basic github ifno python module*
+*Get basic github info python module*

 Download 'github.py' file and add it to your project.
 Then type 'import github_info'